zachcorrea/zachcorrea.github.io/_posts/2021-1-25-bowling-katas.md

 After review with my mentor it came to his attention that there was a fatal flaw in the system.
 The code was correct, but somehow terminal was throwing errors and passes randomly.
 Terminal was not returning correct information at all... this whole time...
 I didn't realize terminal could return anything but the right answer, which is why I didnt speak up sooner.
 I just figured my code was wrong ((((most likely a parenthesis)))).

-After a bit of celebration knowing I wasnt going crazy and or completely incompitent as future programmer, my mentor figured out what the issue was. a space.
+After a bit of celebration knowing I wasn't going crazy and or completely incompitent as future programmer, my mentor figured out what the issue was. a space.
 I named the folder "bowling katas" not realizing the storm that would ensue for breaking one of the foundational laws of computational canon.
 I promptly removed the space in the folder name.

 It worked.